 Research by Sarawak Report shows that shares in Plato One were offered to Mahony and Maplehill property group at £10 each on the basis Plato would acquire a share of Mr Malley’s company.
 Maplehill (Obaid) subscribed to around 2/3 of these for £2,650,000 – Mahony took the rest.

-The eventual investment in the then Really Great Education Company, at that point 100% owned by Malley, was projected to be £8 million according to the proposal put forward by Naja.
+The eventual investment in the then Really Great Education Company, at that point 100% owned by Malley, was projected to be £8 million according to documents seen by Sarawak Report.

-Emails from Marwan Naja seen by Sarawak Report show that a further £1.5 million was raised less that a week later to invest in the venture.
+Emails seen by Sarawak Report show that a further £1.5 million was raised less that a week later to invest in the venture.

 Hong Kong company records also show that Plato Two, incorporated a year later and now the larger shareholder of Bellevue, also largely belongs to Mahony and Maplehill: